premsuryas/standard-calculator/README.md

 ## DESIGN STEPS:

 ### Step 1:
+start the program

 ### Step 2:
+use integer values

 ### Step 3:
+use of variable value

 ### Step 4:
+use a value for simple calculator

 ### Step 5:
+end the program

 ### Step 6: